KNMI/adaguc-checker/README.md

 Checking ADAGUC extensions
 ```

+For now it is required that the file is located in the autowms directory of the adaguc-server and you must also supply the full path to the file on the command line.
+This is to satisfy both adaguc-server and the cfchecker library dependency.

 If you wish to keep the images generated for all layers.
 Supply the --imagedir
 command line option: